ChristianArredondo/flash-cards/README.md

 The "Cloze" flashcard option has a functionality that is similar to the "Basic" option, except that the full text must be written in the front prompt, and the answer at the back must exists in the front prompt text.
 When the prompt conditions are satisfied, the full text is displayed during review, with the answer replaced by a blank.
-Flipping the card reviews the answer:
+Flipping the card reveals the answer:

 ![Cloze Card Demo](https://github.com/grantrzchan/flash-cards/blob/master/.gitignore/readme_screenshots/img4.png "Cloze Example")